chelsealiu/Contact-List/README.md

 **Repository:** Fork the repository for this project.

-**Duration:** You should aim to have your app completed by the end of tomorrow.
-It is a _two day_ project.
+**Duration:** This is a longer project; do what you can with the time you have, and don't worry too much.

 **Reminders & Tips:**
 * If you restart your app, all the contacts will be lost